Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

-However, only if the theory satisfies additional requirements the cutting equations imply the optical theorem.
-In order to avoid confusion, from now on we refer to them as \textit{cutting identities}.
+From now on we refer to them as \textit{cutting identities}.
+However, only if the theory satisfies additional requirements the cutting identities imply the optical theorem.

 The first step to derive the cutting identities is the \textit{largest-time equation}, which is their coordinate-space version.
-For the purpose of this section we consider only a scalar field theory.
+For the purpose of this section we consider only the scalar $\varphi^3$ theory given by the action~\eqref{eq:phi3hd} without the higher-derivative terms.
 The generalization to fermions, gauge theories and gravity involves some caveats related to gauge invariance, which we do not address here.
 More details can be found in~\cite{tHooft:1973bhk, Anselmi:2016fid}.
 First, we recall that the Feynman propagator

 can be written as

 where

 $\theta$ is the Heaviside step function and the bold symbols represent the space components of vectors.
 Then, consider a generic Feynman diagram represented by a function $F(x_1,\ldots,x_n)$, where each spacetime point $x_i$ is associated to a vertex.
 For example, a one-loop three-point function is given by